Temporary Service Changes

 - Presubmittal review requests, email [email protected].
 Staff will contact you if additional information is needed and to provide you with comments after the review is complete.

 - Submit a land use application, email [email protected].
 Staff may contact you for additional information and to arrange for payment of fees.

 - General information requests, email [email protected] or call 303-660-7460 during business hours.

-- Electronic versions of regulations, plans, and procedures visit regulations for procedures.
+- Electronic versions of regulations, plans, and procedures visit regulations and procedures.

 - Application forms and fee schedules visit planning applications

 - Information on land use applications in process visit Project Records Online (PRO).

 Community and Resource Services has the following resources available for serving our customers online: